Photos: Katja Bilo

 Dr. Björn Rau

-Dr. Björn Rau is Deputy Director of the PVcomB, the Competence Center for Thin Film and Nanotechnology for Photovoltaics Berlin at the Helmholtz-Zentrum Berlin.
+Dr. Björn Rau is Deputy Director of the PVcomB, the Competence Center Photovoltaics Berlin at the Helmholtz-Zentrum Berlin.
 After completing his doctorate at Humboldt University, the physicist at HZB worked on the development of novel thin-film solar cells.
 Since 2009, as Head of Technology, he has been responsible for setting up and operating the scientific and technical infrastructure of the PVcomB technology transfer institute.
 The focus is on application-oriented research and industrial cooperation.
 One focus of his work is building integrated photovoltaics (BIPV).
 As a co-initiator and head of BAIP, he sees himself as a mediator between the world of photovoltaics and the world of construction.
 He is also a board member of the „Allianz BIPV“ and a member of the "BIPV Working Group of the European Technology and Innovation Platform for Photovoltaics (ETIP PV)".

 Samira Jama Aden